A big smile on my face this past June: I finished my exam to become a dive instructor!

 While this type of diving is still considered recreational diving, the divemaster track is the first one that leads to a professional level.
 When I trained to be a divemaster in Central America last year, was the first step to becoming a dive instructor.
 Becoming a divemaster is about building confidence as a dive guide, a dive leader.
 I believe a divemaster internship, over multiple months, is the best way to gain these skills and the routine.
 The divemaster certification is the last requirement you must complete before going to the IDC.

 So, What is an IDC?

 An IDC, or Instructor Development Course, is a training to transform a Divemaster in a (PADI) Open Water Instructor.
 The program, mostly given in class, is followed by the IE, the Instructor Exam.

 The IDC is short for Instructor Development Course.
 When you are a Divemaster, you can start your IDC with a course director.
 A Course Director is the highest level of certification that PADI (the Professional Association of Dive Instructors) Delivers.

-Teaching someone how to dive happens within very strict limits.
+Teaching someone how to dive happens within stringent limits.
 These standards are part of the training.
-They make sure that a new student will be safe, and that the student will learn all the requirements set by all dive organizations.
+They make sure that a new student will be safe and that the student will learn all the requirements set by all dive organizations.
 For all the disciplines, there’s an exam.

 And fortunately, there is some diving.
 Teaching a class in the pool, demonstrating skills to students, and conducting classes in the ocean are the moments the theoretical training that is performed in the water.